Bacancy Bacancy

 6. Visualization: all of the above analytics and in general it would be nice to show in such a way that people can understand, be nice and beautiful.
 Build graphics, models, just visualize what happens to the “things”.
 Well, just a convenient interface.

-7. Additional tools (Additional tools): a set of tools that allows developers to IoT prototyping, test and try different systems.
+7. Additional tools (Additional tools): A set of tools that allows developers to IoT prototyping, test and try different systems.
 Applications, widgets, mashups – that’s all.
 It is advisable not to go deep into the code and hardcore programming.
+Partnering with a software development company can provide the expertise and resources needed to effectively utilize these tools.

 A full-fledged IoT platform should be considered as such a platform that allows you to develop appropriate applications/solutions (IoT Application Enablement Platform).